When Heroes and Despots are the Same Person

 History is never that simple, though.
 Lawrence Sullivan Ross was a brigadier general heading Texas cavalry in Mississippi.
 Ross’s troopers encountered the federal First Mississippi Cavalry, which consisted of recently freed slaves with little military training, and Ross ordered a charge.
 “The negroes after the first fire broke in wild disorder, each seeming intent on nothing but making his escape.
 Being mounted on mules, however, but a few of them got away.
 The road all the way to Yazoo City was literally strewed with their bodies,” Ross wrote in his official report.
 Two days after the fight, a Union colonel determined that five of his soldiers were dismounted in the engagement and then “brutally murdered” by the Texans.

-Is Sul Ross the hero who saved on of Texas’s black universities, or the Confederate traitor whose men murdered black soldiers on the field of battle?
+Is Sul Ross the hero who saved Texas’s black universities, or the Confederate traitor whose men murdered black soldiers on the field of battle?

 Moses Ezekiel, Confederate sculptor